openchair

 Last updated 19 May 2026

-Where to find it — Web: sidebar → Concierge.
-Mobile: bottom tab → Concierge.
+Where to find it — Web: sidebar → Assistant.
+Mobile: bottom tab → Assistant.
 Requires PRO on both surfaces.

 TL;DR

-• Chat with the Concierge in plain language.
+• Chat with Assistant in plain language.
 It calls live venue data (clients, bookings, schedule, waitlist) to ground its answers.

 • 14 action types across gap-fill, reconnect, retention, scheduling, feedback, and automation setup.
 Owners see all; staff see a focused subset for their own clients.